shopware5/devdocs/source/enterprise/tech-guide/installation-guide.md

 supervisorctl reload
 ```

-After following [the shopware server guide](/enterprise/tech-guide/shopware-server-configuration-guide) you should now be able to connect without a password to a shipware server by executing
+After following [the shopware server guide](/enterprise/tech-guide/shopware-server-configuration-guide) you should now be able to connect without a password to a shopware server by executing

 ````
 sudo -i -u edb-supervisor ssh edb-deploy@_HOST_